|Programme||Digital Enterprise Management (DEMA) / Information Systems|

-For a start in the winter semester, the application deadline is November 1st every year.
+For a start in the current winter semester, the application deadline for students of the University of Passau is November 1st every year.
 Acceptance decisions will be devised already by December 1st.

-For a start in the summer semester, the application deadline is January 20th every year.
+For a start in the summer semester, the application deadline for students of the University of Passau is January 20th every year.
 Acceptance decisions will be devised as soon as possible, due to the fact, that the application deadline for the ERASMUS+ programme is February 1st.

 A maximum of 10 students per cohort will enter the double degree programme according to the inter-institutional agreement 2016-21 within the ERASMUS+ programme.